 Ruwan has worked Syria, Libya, Tunisia, the United States and beyond in corporate communications, political research, counterterrorism, policy and advocacy.
 Ruwan previously worked at Tony Blair Institute for Global Change and has published various op-eds in notable publications like CNN, Newsman and al-Arabiya with TV commentaries in BBC Arabic and France 24 Arabic.
 She holds a master’s degree in Global Development and Peace from the University of Bridgeport’s College of Public and International Affairs in Connecticut and is a Georgetown University alumna.

-To request Ruwan as a speaker for your campus, community or event, please email firstname.lastname@example.org.
+To request Ruwan as a speaker for your school, community or event, please complete the request form here or email email@example.com.